An Amicable Divorce is Possible

 Creating the agreement together also gave me peace of mind because I also knew that my spouse agreed.
 I didn't have to wait to hear back on a settlement from my lawyer who got it from his lawyer who got it from my spouse… see how crazy and unmanageable things can get?
 I think this would have caused a lot of anxiety and stress.

 This one may sound obvious.
 I mean, how else would a divorce mediator talk?
 But I wanted to point this out because it really made a difference in our overall divorce experience.
-It was nice to know that when we sat down with her, we would be having a conversation, not getting lectured.
+It was nice to know that when we sat down with her, we would be having a conversation, not getting lectured, which contributed to our amicable divorce.
 She listened and responded appropriately.
 We were at the same level, sitting at a table, simply talking.

 She also made us feel lucky – lucky to be in a good place with each other and where we were heading.
 She also gave us some perspective about our situation and advice about the future.
 You would not get that in a courtroom!
 She shared that we were fortunate that our son loved to play sports year-round.
 She pointed out that we both would always be able to see him, even on "off" weekends and days because fields and courts were public, and it did not matter whose "day" it was.
 It's a fun environment where you can both cheer for the same team and of course – your child(ren)!
 This has helped us over the years to keep a great co-parenting relationship.